humdrum-tools/humdrum-documentation/guide/ch11/index.md

-Example 11.1 provides a contrived illustration of seven different types of melodic intervals.
+Example&nbsp;11.1 provides a contrived illustration of seven different types of melodic intervals.
 (The corresponding <span class="rep">kern</span> representation is given on the following page.)
 The simplest melodic interval is calculated between successive